The Climate Crisis

 Acclaimed scientists are warning of catastrophic and irreversible effects of our irresponsible environmental policies.
 Given the urgency of this issue, Lauren supports proposals that meet the scope of this enormous problem (such as the Green New Deal) in order to counteract the damage done by humans to this earth.
 She wants to emphasize the importance of ending subsidies to factory farming (one of the main contributors to greenhouse gases) and instead promote small and medium-sized family-owned farms.
 Lauren also supports a national Single Use Plastics Ban by 2030.
 District 12 surrounds the East River and bears the effects of the entire country’s choices regarding environmental policy.
 Lauren strongly supports reversing budget cuts to the EPA.
 She has worked in low-income energy research and is ready to be a vocal advocate for our environment and future.

 The Americans with Disabilities Act was passed 29 years ago, and Lauren has only known a world where this life-changing act has helped better millions of lives.
 With 48,000+ individuals with disabilities in our district, it is inexcusable that anyone requiring an elevator may need to go 10 subway stops out of their way to exit the subway system.
 Ensuring the MTA becomes more accessible is in the best interest of everyone.
 People of all ages who are recovering from physical injuries, senior citizens, and parents with strollers will also benefit from increased accessibility.
 Lauren grew up understanding the struggles of those with physical disabilities, as her grandfather was a quadriplegic.
 She believes that the Americans with Disabilities Act needs to be protected, strengthened and updated so that transit systems and public establishments are held accountable for true and practical accessibility for all.
+It also needs to be expanded so that the burden of enforcement is carried by the federal government, not by those who cannot access spaces.
+Also, Social Security Disability benefits are NOT sufficient to cover the costs of living.
+Lauren advocates for expanding and increasing these benefits so that nobody relying on them is struggling to survive and provide for their families.

 People Over Corporations